searls/jasmine-features/README.md

 * Uses [test doubles](http://en.wikipedia.org/wiki/Test_double) in place of the actual dependencies & collaborators of the unit being specified (jasmine provides a great [spy API](https://github.com/pivotal/jasmine/wiki/Spies) for this)

-### jasmine is not for acceptance tests
+### Jasmine is not for acceptance tests

 There are all sorts of great existing tools for writing acceptance tests.
-They should be considered
+They should be considered before (and I'd expect, already in use) before adding jasmine-features to the mix.
+Additionally, a "full-stack" acceptance test tool will probably be necessary in order to include your tests in continuous integration.

 * For Ruby, there's [Cucumber](http://cukes.info/)/[Steak](https://github.com/cavalle/steak)/[RSpec](http://rspec.info/) + [Capybara](https://github.com/jnicklas/capybara)

-* For all sorts of other environemnts, there's [Selenium](http://seleniumhq.org/)
+* For all sorts of other environments, there's [Selenium](http://seleniumhq.org/)

 And in addition to being feature-rich, these tools provide a number of advantages that a pure intra-browser acceptance test would struggle to provide.
 Most importantly, traditional acceptance tests can and should control the full-stack environment (database environment, test data, server software, browser automation, teardown between tests).

-### so when should I use jasmine-features for acceptance tests?
+### So when should I use jasmine-features for acceptance tests?

-If your acceptance tests are slow.
+If your current acceptance tests are too slow.

 For many projects, acceptance tests are **very very slow**.
 On a complex Rails project, it's not uncommon for each Cucumber scenario to require tens of seconds to get started.
 This can be a huge productivity drain if you're using acceptance tests to practice [behavior-driven development](http://www.knwang.com/behavior-driven-outside-in-development-explai).
 In BDD, any significant lag in your feedback loop (either in your acceptance tests or your unit tests) will undercut a huge part of BDD's value: **focus**.

 jasmine-features is a way to steal back fast feedback from your project's acceptance test tool.
-It does this by allowing you to run the same functional test from eitehr your browser (via the console or a bookmarklet) or from your existing acceptance test.
+It does this by allowing you to run the same functional test (a) manually from your browser via the console or a bookmarklet or (b) automatically from your existing acceptance test tool.
 In jasmine-features, you'd write your own integrated/functional tests with jasmine and include them on the page in non-production environments.

 ## How to use jasmine-features

 ### Add jasmine, jasmine-features, and your tests to the page

-To run functional tests within your existing page, it means that jasmine, jasmine-features, and your tests be loaded (and dormant) in your page's non-production code.
-Here's the example from this repo's `index.erb`:
+To run functional tests within your existing page, then jasmine, jasmine-features, and your app's tests need to be loaded in your page's non-production code.
+Here's the example from this repo's [index.erb](https://github.com/searls/jasmine-features/blob/master/views/index.erb):

 ``` erb
 <% unless ENV['RACK_ENV'] == "production" %>